Descanonge/earth-observatory-homepage/README.md

 A small caption gives the title and links to the corresponding article.
 Click to zoom-in, and click-drag to scroll around.

-The latest entry information is found with the RSS feed.
-The high-resolution image url is found by scraping the article page.
-This is saved to local storage to speed subsequent accesses as much as possible.
+The latest entry information is found by scraping the article page.
+It is saved to local storage to speed subsequent accesses as much as possible.

 **Error on zoom:** error in fetching the image may result in a blank screen when zooming, refreshing the cache should do the trick (Ctrl + F5 or Ctrl + Shift + R).